USA Customs Clearance Logo White

 Regulations for Importing Soil into the U.S.

-Soil is heavily regulated by the United States for a variety of environmental reasons.
-Most importantly soil can contain various diseases that threaten the surrounding ecosystems.
-From invasive species to live pests, serious damage can be done to the environment.
 While screening can be done, this is not always possible on a large scale.
-Therefore the United States instead heavily regulates and in most cases, prohibits the importation of soil from foreign countries.
+Therefore, the United States instead heavily regulates and, in most cases, prohibits the importation of soil from foreign countries.

 Failing to comply with any of these requirements can have significant consequences.
 Most frequently, goods can be held at the border or seized permanently if the proper protocols haven’t been followed.
-In other cases, businesses can receive fines or jail time if the violations are more egregious.
-Regardless, there is a lot that can go wrong when importing soil into the U.S. To avoid these painful penalties, work with the experts at USA Customs Clearance.
-We’ll ensure that your soil shipment is in compliance with all necessary regulations.
+In other cases, businesses can receive fines or jail time if the violations are more serious.

 What about Soil Samples?